TykTechnologies/tyk-demo/README.md

 # Tyk Demo

-Tyk Demo provides a pre-configured deployment that comes with a wide range of examples that demonstrate Tyk's functionality.
-It uses Docker Compose for speed and simplicity, enabling you to choose the features you'd like to deploy.
+Tyk Demo offers a pre-configured deployment that includes various examples showcasing Tyk's capabilities.
+Powered by Docker Compose for swift setup, it allows you to pick and choose the features you want to explore.

 The primary use case for Tyk Demo is to act as a centralised knowledge sharing resource for client-facing technical Tyk staff.
-However, it's also useful to anyone interested in playing with a Tyk installation.
+However, anyone curious about Tyk can benefit from Tyk Demo.
+It's hands-on sandbox environment allows anyone to experiment and learn more about Tyk's features.

 Postman collections are included for some deployments.
-These are configured to target the features and functionality available in the deployments, making it easy to explore and experience Tyk.
+These are pre-configured to interact with the features and functionality available in the deployments, making it easy to explore and experience Tyk.

 See the [Contributor Guide](CONTRIBUTING.md) for information on how to contribute to and extend this repository.